kimberly-nguyense/Java-Frameworks/README.txt

 I
 Prompt: Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.
-File Name:
+File Name: PartTest.java
-Line #:
+Line #: 160-176
-Change:
+Change: Test minInv, maxInv setters and getters.

 J
 Prompt: Remove the class files for any unused validators in order to clean your code.